alexandertuna/muoncollider/vscode_apptainer/snowmass.md

 The key is `RemoteCommand`, which can execute a command upon login.
 The other lines are hopefully self-explanatory.

 You can check if this works by running `ssh k4toroid_snowmass` from the command line.
 If successful, it should log into snowmass and immediately start `apptainer`.
+If that doesn't work, you can also try running `ssh snowmass` to see if a connection without `RemoteCommand` works.

-# snowmass
+# Snowmass

 On `login.snowmass21.io`, in the `${HOME}/.bashrc` file, I added: